Storming the Castle: Plot

-The night of the magic show arrives.
-Tobias has a mixup with his cab driver; instead of being taken to the "Gothic Castle," he is taken to the "Gothic Arsehole," dressed in his leather daddy outfit.
-Meanwhile, Gob returns Michael's watch, vowing to become a better brother, which makes Michael regret his plan.
-Fortunately, "the legs" don't show, which leaves them in desperate need of some female legs on short notice.
-Gob's act begins, and when it's time for the "saw the lady in half" trick, Gob is pleasantly surprised to see Marta come on stage, and George Michael is providing the "woman's" legs.
-After the show, Lucille realizes the importance of love to her children and finally decides to support Buster in his relationship with Lucille Austero.
+The night of the magic show, Tobias has a mixup with his cab driver; instead of being taken to the "Gothic Castle," he is taken to the "Gothic Arsehole," dressed in his leather daddy outfit.
+Gob returns Michael's watch, vowing to become a better brother, which makes Michael regret his plan.
+The "legs" do not show, which leaves them in desperate need of female legs.
+When it is time for the "saw the lady in half" trick, Gob is pleasantly surprised to see Marta come on stage, and George Michael providing the "legs".
+After the show, Lucille realizes the importance of love to her children and decides to support Buster in his relationship with Lucille Austero.
 The two Lucilles become friendly, which freaks Buster out.
 Meanwhile, Michael watches as Gob and Marta reunite, and realizes that he will always be the good guy.

-On the next Arrested Development...

-The Magician's Alliance lets Gob back in, but he is then kicked out again, and Tobias joins a singing group at the "Gothic Arsehole".
+The Magician's Alliance lets Gob back in, but he is then kicked out again.
+Tobias joins a singing barbershop group at the "Gothic Arsehole".

 Production

 "Storming the Castle" was directed by Greg Mottola and written by co-producer Brad Copeland.
-It was Mottola's third directing credit and Copeland's second writing credit.
-It was the eighth episode of the ordered season to be filmed after the pilot.
+It was Copeland's second writing credit for the series, and was the eighth episode of the ordered season to be filmed after the pilot.

+Will Arnett was not given specific details on what he would have to do for the magic show scene.

+There was "a lot" of time dedicated to picking out the best song that could be used for Gob's theme during his magic shows, according to series creator Mitchell Hurwitz.
+The script for the episode called for "The Final Countdown" by Europe to be used, as suggested by writer Brad Copeland.
+However, Hurwitz had never heard of the song before, but it was still used.
+Similarity, despite Will Arnett having no previous experience with magic, the script vaguely stated "Gob does a magic show", without giving specifics on what the scene would entail.
+Hurwitz "rushed" onto the set to see if filming was going well, and saw Arnett holding a knife between his teeth, and realized he was "just fine".
+"Storming the Castle" was filmed in the middle of October, 2003, in California.
+The episode contains Liza Minnelli's fifth appearance on Arrested Development as Lucille Austero.
+The episode was first released on home video in the United States on October 19, 2004, in the Complete First Season DVD box set.